 Frenzy for Fileless

-The notion of fileless malware has been gaining a lot of attention at industry events, private meetings and online discussions.
-This might be because this threat highlights some of the deficiencies in old-school endpoint security methods and gives new approaches an opportunity to highlight their strengths.
+The notion of fileless malware was gaining significant attention at industry events, private meetings, and online discussions in the years leading up to 2017.
+This might have been because the threat highlighted deficiencies in old-school endpoint security methods, allowing new approaches to showcase their strengths.

-This pattern corresponds to the publicly-discussed malware that exhibited "fileless" capabilities in the recent years, and with the burst of research and marketing publications that appeared in 2017.
+This pattern corresponds to the publicly discussed malware that exhibited “fileless” capabilities through the mid-2010s, and to the burst of research and marketing publications that appeared in 2017.
+Researchers and vendors kept writing about fileless threats long after that, documenting new techniques through the 2020s.

 What is Fileless Malware?

-Fileless malware is malware that operates without placing malicious executables on the file system.
+Fileless malware is malware that operates without placing malicious code on the file system.

 This definition accommodates situations where the infection began with a malicious script or even a benign executable on the file system.
-It also matches the scenarios where the specimen stored artifacts in the registry, even though Windows keeps registry contents on disk.
-It applies regardless of the way in which the infection occurred, be it an exploit of a vulnerability, a social engineering trick, or a misuse of some feature.
+It also matches the scenarios where the sample stored artifacts in the registry, even though Windows keeps registry contents on disk.
+It applies regardless of how the infection occurred, whether through an exploit of a vulnerability, a social engineering trick, or the misuse of a feature.

 2001-2003: Code Red and SQL Slammer

-The notion of malicious code that resides solely in memory certainly existed prior to the 21st century.
-Yet, it wasn't until the highly-prolific Code Red worm left its mark on the Internet in 2001, did the term fileless malware enter the general parlance.
+The notion of malicious code that resides solely in memory certainly existed before the 21st century.
+Yet it wasn’t until the highly prolific Code Red worm left its mark on the Internet in 2001 that the term fileless malware entered general parlance.
 The earliest public reference I could find dates to summer 2001, when Kaspersky Labs published an announcement that quoted none other than Eugene Kaspersky:

 “We predict that in the very near future, such ‘fileless’ worms as Code Red will become one of the most widespread forms of malicious programs, and an anti-virus’ ineffectiveness in the face of such a threat simply invites danger.”